 Judgement is used in determining whether an amalgamation is to be accounted for as a merger or a purchase.
 The Company has accounted for the amalgamation on October 1, 2020 as a merger of the five predecessor companies under common control.
 Accordingly, all assets, liabilities, reserves and operating results of the predecessor companies were combined at their existing carrying amounts at the date of amalgamation and for the year ended September 30, 2020.

-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited iii) Revenue Recognition

 3. Critical Accounting Estimates and Judgments (continued)